avishayts/CNF-Solver_EA/README.md

 + `run()`: Run the evolutionary algorithm.

 We ran all 4 algorithms with different values, and messures their runtime until they find a solution to the CNF formula.
+Note: If the naive algorithm run for more than 10 seconds, we stopped it.

 **Comparison between different algorithms and different parameters:**
 ![image](https://user-images.githubusercontent.com/77344388/214113063-815f0a70-8e91-404d-a6d5-94826d4a3815.png)

+we increased the number of iterations, in order to get better results:
 ![image](https://user-images.githubusercontent.com/77344388/214113078-f5bfa1a1-6de1-40b7-8164-54be64e3de63.png)
 ![image](https://user-images.githubusercontent.com/77344388/214113091-423fa090-8283-4485-9842-61983e0f63b2.png)
 ![image](https://user-images.githubusercontent.com/77344388/214113111-1ef0c7ae-5fdd-4206-9be5-2d774e10d217.png)